 (10) A person who, under this section, continues in office as a member of the Senate on and from commencement day, continues in office for the balance of the term of office that applied to the person immediately before commencement day.

-7 On the date as at which this compilation was prepared, the Universities Legislation Amendment Act 2016 Pt.
-4 had not come into operation.
+7 On the date as at which this compilation was prepared, the Universities Legislation Amendment Act 2016 s.
+106 had not come into operation.
 It reads as follows: